gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 atomic operation _A<sub>sc</sub>(a)_ using a nonblocking AM, then starting a local child task, and the child task doing an atomic operation _A<sub>sc</sub>'(a)_ through a different libfabric endpoint pair.
-Transaction ordering only applies within an endpoint pair, not across them.
+Operation ordering only applies within an endpoint pair, not across them.
 It would then be possible for _A<sub>sc</sub>'(a)_ to operate upon _a_ before _A<sub>sc</sub>(a)_ did rather than after it.
 As far as we know this has never happened, but there isn't any code to